impal0r/pyMinesweeper/README.md

 The game position is analysed using some hardcoded rules, which will find all the squares which are definitely mined or safe (except in rare cases, when there is a safe square that the ruleset misses).
 If there are no such squares found, the algorithm tries to find a square with a low probability of being mined, and guesses.
 A full depth-first search would find the exact probabilities, at the expense of involving some very large integers and potentially being slow.
 I'm planning to maybe implement one at some point.

 The solver (contained in the `BasicRulesetAI` class) has been written to be subclassable, so that better algorithms could be implemented and compared.

+### Possible future improvements
+- Adding an AI with a better guessing strategy
+- Adding an AI based on machine learning
+- Replacing the New game button with an authentic smiley face
+- Making the window resizeable
+- Adding buttons to control the AI, in addition to the keyboard controls

 ### Credits:
  - This image: https://i1.wp.com/www.crisgdwrites.com/wp-content/uploads/2016/06/minesweeper_tiles.jpg?fit=512%2C384